agniva13/AI-Incident-Chatbot/README.md

 # AI-Incident-Chatbot
-It is an AI povered Incident chatbot which helps IT engineers resolves their problems using a a faster approach at a 60% or above accuracy score
+It is an AI-powered Incident management chatbot which helps IT engineers resolves their problems using a a faster approach at a 60% or above accuracy score